 As the markets continue to grow and change, our job search methods must do the same.
 When you apply for a job this year, it is important to identify your transferable skills.
 This is especially true when the role you seek involves a career change.

 Transferable skills, or portable skills, are non-job-specific skills relevant and applicable across various jobs and industries.
 They are usually, although not necessarily, “soft skills.”
-Examples include good communication, organizational skills, computer literacy, creativity, and the ability to work in a team.
+Examples include good communication, leadership skills, computer literacy, creativity, and the ability to work in a team.

 Your transferable skills form the core of your overall skill set.
 Importantly, they are not gained exclusively through work experience.
 You develop them as you progress through your education, sports activities or hobbies, volunteering experiences, daily interactions with other humans, or even your family life.